Art-Sells/Arells/Build-Notes.md

 - Coinbase/USDC Wallet only?

 #### Profile
 - Proof-of-ownership (Website/Social-Media-Links) to prevent plagarism for artwork creating.
+(Verified Check...
+No Verified check for buyer)
 - Theme: Arells Logo needs to be 300-500px (on all pages (Home/etc))
 - (Art)(Sells)(+) buttons are Z-Indexed Sticky
 - Minting [+] allows cropping for preview <Also for Profile Picture Upload

 #### Image (listed as an asset/blockchainaddress)
 - Edit Button next to image for preview.
+- Proof-of-Creation
+- Proof-of-Ownership

 #### Modal
 - 30% from top (after Add-to-Cart, Cart, or Add button clicked)